DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 ### Filtering DOM Elements by Predicates

-Functions that search for elements through the DOM tree allow you to filter the matching set by a `filterFn` predicate.
+Functions that search for elements through the DOM tree allow you to filter the matched set by a `filterFn` predicate.

 The `filterFn` predicate is executed on the client.
 It takes the following parameters.